SharedSmally/doc/grails.md

     - [servletContext]():The **_ervletContext_** object is an instance of the Servlet API’s ServletContext class.
     - [session]():The **_session_** object is an instance of the Servlet API’s HttpSession class

+ - [Plug-ins](http://docs.grails.org/latest/ref/Plug-ins/Usage.html): **grails create-plugin simple; grails package-plugin; grails install**
+    - [core](http://docs.grails.org/latest/ref/Plug-ins/core.html):The core plugin adds methods and beans that other plugins rely upon
+    - [URL mappings](http://docs.grails.org/latest/ref/Plug-ins/URL%20mappings.html):The URLMappings plugin configures Grails' URL Mapping infrastructure.
+        - grailsUrlMappingsHolderBean - A UrlMappingsHolderFactoryBean factory bean that constructs a grails.web.mapping.UrlMappingsHolder instance that stores all of the URL mappings.
+        - urlMappingsTargetSource - A Spring HotSwappableTargetSource used in auto-reloading to automatically update URL mappings when changed.
+        - grailsUrlMappingsHolder - A Spring ProxyFactoryBean that proxies onto the actual UrlMappingsHolder instance using the HotSwappableTargetSource
+    - [codecs](http://docs.grails.org/latest/ref/Plug-ins/codecs.html): Provides the facility to register encoders and decoders of textual data as methods on any object.
+The provided Codecs are:
+        - HTMLCodec - encodes/decodes HTML mark-up
+        - URLCodec - encodes/decodes URLs
+        - JavascriptCodec - encodes (escapes) JavaScript
+        - Base64Codec - encodes/decodes Base64 data
+        - HexCodec - encodes a byte array or list of integers into a hex string, and decodes hex strings into byte array
+        - MD5Codec - encodes a byte array or list of integers, or the characters of a string (using default system encoding) into an MD5 digest as a hex string
+        - MD5BytesCodec - encodes a byte array or list of integers, or the characters of a string (using default system encoding) into an MD5 digest as a byte array
+        - SHA1Codec - encodes a byte array or list of integers, or the characters of a string (using default system encoding) into an SHA1 digest as a hex string
+        - SHA1BytesCodec - encodes a byte array or list of integers, or the characters of a string (using default system encoding) into an SHA1 digest as a byte array
+        - SHA256Codec - encodes a byte array or list of integers, or the characters of a string (using default system encoding) into an SHA256 digest as a hex string
+        - SHA256BytesCodec - encodes byte array or list of integers, or the characters of a string (using default system encoding) into an SHA256 digest as a byte array
+    - [dataSource](http://docs.grails.org/latest/ref/Plug-ins/dataSource.html):The dataSource plugin configures the Grails JDBC DataSource.
+    - [hibernate]():The hibernate plugin configures the Hibernate implementation of GORM.
+    - [i18n](http://docs.grails.org/latest/ref/Plug-ins/i18n.html):The i18n plugin configures Grails' support for Internationalization.
+    - [logging](http://docs.grails.org/latest/ref/Plug-ins/logging.html):The logging plugin configures Grails' support for Logging with logback.
+    - [scaffolding](http://docs.grails.org/latest/ref/Plug-ins/scaffolding.html):The scaffolding plugin configures Grails' support for CRUD via scaffolding.
+    - [controllers](http://docs.grails.org/latest/ref/Plug-ins/controllers.html):A plugin that configures core Grails MVC architecture using the underlying Spring MVC component model
+    - [domainClasses](http://docs.grails.org/latest/ref/Plug-ins/domainClasses.html):The domainClass plugin configures Grails domain classes as prototyped beans in the Spring ApplicationContext
+    - [services](http://docs.grails.org/latest/ref/Plug-ins/services.html):The services plugin configures Grails' support for Services.
+    - [servlets](http://docs.grails.org/latest/ref/Plug-ins/servlets.html):The servlets plugin enhances Servlet API classes with new methods

 ## [API]()
 ## [Plugins]()